-By default, when you install Tiger Store for the first time, all existing volumes manageable by the storage server are set to Private mode.
+By default, when you install Tiger Store for the first time, all existing volumes manageable by the storage server are set to Offline mode.
 You can chose which ones of them to share to Tiger Clients (by making them shared) and which ones to computers without the Tiger Client software installed (by making them offline).

-Whenever you perform a maintenance operation like checking and repairing the file system of a volume, instead of disconnecting Tiger Clients from all shared volumes by entering Maintenance mode, you can unshare the volume on which you will perform the respective maintenance operation and after that share it again.
+Whenever you perform a maintenance operation like checking and repairing the file system of a volume, instead of disconnecting Tiger Clients from all shared volumes by entering Maintenance mode, you can set the volume to Private while you perform the respective maintenance operation and after that share it again.